 The Community Planning Workshop (CPW) is an applied planning, public policy, and economic development research program located in the Community Service Center at the University of Oregon.
-CPW is also affiliated with the Department of Public Policy, Planning and Management in the School of Architecture and Allied Arts.
+CPW is also affiliated with the School of Public Policy, Planning and Management.

 For the past 35 years, CPW students have been helping Oregon communities find creative and innovative solutions to some of their most difficult planning and policy problems.
 It is one of the most robust service learning programs in planning in the country and has a strong reputation for delivering quality planning products to Oregon communities.

 Each year, Community Planning Workshop partners graduate students, supervised by CPW faculty and staff, with ten to fifteen Oregon communities to work on community-driven projects.
 Communities contract with CPW and provide funding that pays for graduate students and CPW's professional supervision.
 CPW employs eight University of Oregon faculty and staff that oversee all projects to ensure expectations are met and high-quality products are produced.